2017 Manufacturing and ERP predictions

 A recent study conducted by the EEF had to be revised after the Brexit vote was passed, the result was a negative one, with forecasts falling even further.
 However, no one is truly sure on how the Brexit decision will affect the UK and the EU as the trade deals have not yet been finalized.
 The UK can expect a rise in exports with the weakening Sterling making the UK more attractive.
 However, the UK’s export demand could fall from the EU, offsetting this minor glimmer of hope.
 To read the EEF’s articles further – Please click here.

 As for the US?
 The MAPI foundation have predicted growth for the manufacturing industry, with production growing throughout 2017 because of increased consumer demand driven by job growth.
 MAPI are predicting a 2.7% rise in GDP for the US, a slight increase from the 2.4% seen in 2015.
-More figures can be found, Here.

 Manufacturing processes and systems

 Recent years have seen leaps in technological advances and the adoption of IT solutions in the manufacturing industry, with the phrase ‘industry 4.0’ being coined.
 Creating a more efficient and productive manufacturing industry, offering increased speed, value and quality for customers.
 Other terms such as ‘smart manufacturing’ and ‘connected factory’, moving manufacturers from manual to automatic processes, all used to increase productivity and simplify production processes.
-For more reading on smart factories, read the interview with Matthew Treeby here.

 Despite all the benefits of using IT solutions, the manufacturing industry has been slower to adopt the changes in comparison to other industries.
 This is down to a large number of factors such as culture, but in short many manufactures are not yet willing to invest their time and capital and the risks tied to IT implementation.

 Like it or not, IT solutions are becoming more and more important to the future competitiveness and survival of manufacturing businesses.
 With the skills gap widening, driven by the retirement of the baby boomer generation, it is crucial that the skills and knowledge they possess are transferred to future generations, this cannot be done however without a platform to do so.
 The reality is the longer this task is avoided the worse the situation will become and will require highly skilled IT specialist to work with a complex manufacturing industry.
-For more on the skills gap issue and how the overcome it, please click here.

 However, it’s not just customers driving the need for increased productivity and quality… “government regulations, production of high-quality product is growing in importance for manufacturers.
 This is especially true for such sectors as Medical, Military and Aerospace where a single event of non-compliance can threaten the reputation of the manufacturer and the safety of the product’s end user.” (aiscorp manufacturing trends) Quality is becoming more important than ever and is becoming easier to manage than ever, with software automatically collecting big data.